twitter/opensource-website/README.md

 make sure to use hugo-extended, which has added support for Sass/SCSS stylesheets.

+It contains few .html and .js file extensions alongside a Dockerfile that displays the content of the webpage

 There are also some python scripts that run periodically to [update some repo data].